-The Odyssey, Shakespeare and Huck Finn…yea, we’ve rapped about them.
+The Odyssey, Shakespeare and Huck Finn…yes, we’ve rapped about them.
 We wedded literature with rap, and never looked back.
-But recently, various authors have decided to intertwine the classics with an even newer form: social media.
+And now, we’re combining our lessons with social media.
 We’ve put together a list of our favorite re-imaginings of the classics on Facebook and Twitter, and included lesson plans to adapt each idea for the classroom.

 Literature, meet the Internet.
 Internet, literature.